onefishy/data-science-workshop/docs/index.md

 The goals of the workshop are to:
 1. help educators, who are new to the field, build sound foundations in data science
-2. expose data science educators to current "state-of-the-art" methodologies and tools in data science
+2. expose data science educators to "state-of-the-art" methodologies and tools in data science
 3. facilitate a supportive environment for educators to develop data science pedagogical materials that are customized to the needs of their own students.

 ### Organizers